-B. REMIC (remote management, inspection and compliance) needs substantial disarmament

-Ditto to A. Having 'police presence' is very different to living in a police state.
+REMIC (remote management, inspection and compliance) needs substantial disarmament.
+Having 'police presence' is very different to living in a police state.
 Forensic-type inspections should be reserved for practices/institutions where there is real evidence of hazard or failure.
-Generally pre-emptive qualitycontrol works poorly throughout Welfare, yet the economic and human costs are very high.
+Generally pre-emptive quality-control works poorly throughout the welfare system, yet the economic and human costs are very high.

-C. Stop the closure of small, popular general practices
+3. Stop the closure of small, popular general practices

-These often provide the best pastoral healthcare from an ethos of vocational practice.
+These often provide the best Pastoral Healthcare from an ethos of vocational practice.
 Most outlying curative treatment requirements can be provided via a hub-and-spoke model.
 Encourage and foster such practices rather than regulating them out of existence.

-D. Bring back General Physicians
+4. Bring back General Physicians